angelosalatino/CliquePercolationMethod-R/README.md

 ```

 ##2
-In the previous version, the graph was created on the basis of the edge list: *clq.graph <- simplify(graph(edges))*.
-However, when performing the *clique()* function, it can find distinct cliques without any connections between them, which leaves the *edges* structure empty.
-In this case, the algorithm generates the following error wwhen creating the graph:
+In the previous version, the graph was created using the edge list: *clq.graph <- simplify(graph(edges))* and then simplified.
+However, when performing the *clique()* function, some isolated cliques may appear (cliques that don't share k-1 nodes with others cliques).
+Relying on the previous version, isolated cliques and therefore cliques without any edge do not appear in the final computed clique graph.
+In some extreme cases, when the *edges* structure is empty (every clique is not connected with others), the algorithm generates the following error:
 ```
 Error in .Call("R_igraph_create", as.numeric(edges) - 1, as.numeric(n),  :
   At type_indexededgelist.c:117 : cannot create empty graph with negative number of vertices, Invalid value